axibase/axibase-collector-docs/jobs/json.md

 4. Build a series, property, or message command from the object fields.
 5. Each matched object is translated into a separate set of commands.
 6. Repeat Steps 3-5 for each configuration setting/JSON expression.
-7. Send commands into the Axibase Time Series Database.
+7. Send commands into Axibase Time Series Database.

 ### File on Local File System